Berts första betraktelser: Plot

-In February, Bert tricks his grandmother to call "Heta linjen" when his parents travel to Åland.
+In February, Bert stays with his grandmother when his parents travel to Åland.
 When Bert is about to turn 13 on 21 February, he and Åke start longing for moped, two years before the laws of Sweden would allow them to drive one.
 However, they manage to borrow mopeds from a lessor.
 Bert also pawns his father's wedding ring, but regrets his acting when noticing Ågren, who he believes has been sent out by God, and Bert purchase the wedding ring again, despite it being more expensive this time.
 As Bert turns 13 he receives a greeting hug from Paulina in class 6 B, and his interest for Nadja slowly starts to decline.
-During Bert's birthday party, which Nadja doesn't attend, Björna invites Bert's mother for a dance (which Lill-Erik mimics some days later by borrowing Bert's mother's bra), and Torleifs recorder flute breaks apart as Bert's mother locks it up in the refrigerator.
+During Bert's birthday party, Nadja doesn't attend.

-On 1 March Bert goes to Nadja and breaks up with her, and soon shows his interest in Paulina.
-The guys in Bert's class hold a "penis measuring contest" in March, which Bert wins when he starts thinking of Paulina.
-As optional subject for the 7th grade, Bert chooses media, which Paulina also does.
+On 1 March Bert goes to Nadja and breaks up with her, and soon his interest for Paulina grows.
 Bert also accidentally tells Paulina he has a dog, when she tells him she likes dogs.
 However, Bert has no dog, and is parents are allergic.
 An attempt to make Lill-Eriks dachshund look like a poodle fails.

 Bert also receives new neighbours, as Italian immigrant family Panatta from Sundsvall moves into recently deceased neighbour Kapten's former apartment, and a party is held.

 In April, Bert does his PRAO at the "Kurres bensin & tillbehör" petrol station, even if he wanted to do it at the fire station, a place that Jörgen Karlsson takes.
 The guys in Bert's class use Björna's drill to drill a whole in the girls physical education changing room.
 Bert still likes Paulina, and wishes he had a secret telephone line over to class 6 B, as he knows Paulina does well at school, and could have help him during homework tests.

-During a wild school dance (where a 7th grade girl shows the guard her breast) at Jungbergska skolan, Bert learns that Paulina's mother is actually a cousin to Nadja's father.
+During a school dance at Jungbergska skolan, Bert learns that Paulina's mother is actually a cousin to Nadja's father.